Administration

 The department has identified the following broad goals in support of our mission:

-6. Support teaching, scholarship and community service opportunities for faculty, staff and students.
+6. Support teaching, scholarship, and service

 Through the efforts of a creative and dedicated faculty and staff, and an innovative curriculum, graduates of the department will be expected to meet the following outcomes: